-It can be quite scary when your dog goes deaf, but this article will help you with everything you need to know about hearing loss in dogs.
+If your dog seems to be going deaf, then this post on everything you need to know about hearing loss in dogs is for you.

 - Sleeping more deeply